-Recently I was reflecting on the various types of underperformance that I have experienced throughout my career and asked myself the question, what could I have done differently to address, or better yet, stop it from happening in the first place?
+Recently I was reflecting on the various types of underperformance at work that I have experienced throughout my career.
+I asked myself the question, what could I have done differently to address, or stop it from happening in the first place?

 Having worked in both small and large organisations I have seen a different approach to tackling the issue of underperformance.
-In a large, process driven organisation the performance management culture was established and therefore a ‘Grasp the Nettle’ approach felt more appropriate, where performance issues were dealt with proactively.
-Conversely, the approach is entirely different in a small organisation, where the impact of an underperformer can be huge because the processes are not well-established and the culture is more malleable.
+In a large, process-driven organisation the performance management culture was established.
+Therefore a ‘Grasp the Nettle’ approach felt more appropriate, where performance issues were dealt with proactively.
+Conversely, the approach is entirely different in a small organisation where the impact of an underperformer can be huge.
+The impact can be huge because the processes are not well-established and the culture is more malleable.

 It is common for new managers going into a role to surround themselves with experienced others whilst they learn the ropes.
 I have found through my experience that in all sizes of organisations, experience doesn’t automatically lead to performance.
 This is why:

-In today’s ever-evolving world, our skills and experience are only relevant if we can apply them to the current situation and have the desired impact.
+In today’s ever-evolving world, our skills and experience are only relevant if we can apply them with the desired effect on the current situation.
 We need to be willing to step back from what has worked in the past and evaluate whether it is actually relevant in this situation.
 We must be open to learning new approaches and critiquing our own with an open mind.
 We have to be open-minded about what will work if we are to be repeatedly successful.
 This is an entirely different approach to relying on our experience of what has previously worked.

-Given that experience obviously increases with age, those of us with high levels of experience tend to have an established set of strengths, even if we are capable of learning new technical skills.
-The same job title can require completely different strengths in the same environment – think managing a service desk of 20 people in a large business compared to a small service and implementation team in an SME.
+Those of us with high levels of experience tend to have an established set of strengths, even if we are capable of learning new technical skills.
+The same job title can require completely different strengths in the same environment.
+Think about managing a service desk of 20 people in a large business compared to a small service and implementation team in an SME.
 Experience can be invaluable yet the pace or skills required can make a high performer appear like a low one in the wrong environment.
 When it comes to attitude or impact, an overly dominant personality or tendency to be negative can outweigh any amount of relevant skill or experience and can damage a culture disproportionately.

 A system like Actus can help to give you the structure and confidence to manage others.
 Why not request a demo of Actus Software to find out more?